mickfuzz/phd4/_posts/thesis_chapters/2024-3-7-Discussion-Conclusion.md

 - Logic statements of varied degrees of complexity
 - Functions - code patching into the right area

-### Commentary of CT in the 3M model in particular

-Brief commentary on discussion  on the practical value of CT concepts

-NOTE - Shift some material here from previous chapter.

-Developing understanding of CT concepts in isolation is a potentially weak point of the 3M approach in comparison to from first principles approach.
-However the process of patching into different areas of the code and creating functions does address this.
-The following transcript of Sh's interaction with myself shows that the process of copying patterns in the template code and patching in new lines from the supporting documentation gives ample opportunity for sequencing mistakes to be made.
-The process of working with students on their existing code is valuable to explain why and how the order of lines of code and when functions are called.

- The comparison raises a potential discussion point on what the practical value of this CT concept is.

 #### Strengths and Weaknesses of the GDP construct / terminology